Swifties rally after Taylor Swift concerts cancelled over planned terror attack

 Swifties rally in Vienna after three Taylor Swift concerts cancelled over planned terror attack

 Swifties have rallied in Vienna, Austria after Taylor Swift’s Eras Tour concerts were cancelled in the city after an alleged terror attack was planned.
-The attack was ultimately prevented by government officials.
+The attack was ultimately prevented by government officials and organisers Barracuda Music released a statement.

 Concert organisers cancelled the concerts on 7 August after officials announced that they had made arrests over the planned terror attack.
 Swift was scheduled to play at Ernst Happel Stadium on 8, 9 and 10 August.